MAKABE Ishidoro (Stone Lanterns)

-Good quality granite found in the Makabe area of Ibaraki Prefecture has been used to make a variety of useful articles since ancient times.
-The actual working of stone in the area began around the end of the Muromachi period (1333-1568) with the making of Buddhist stone articles around Nagaoka in Makabe-cho.
+The high-quality granite found in the Makabe area of Ibaraki Prefecture has been used to make a variety of useful items since ancient times.
+However, the actual working of stone in the area began around the end of the Muromachi era (1333-1568) with the making of Buddhist stone articles.

-The earliest confirmed Makabe Ishidoro stands in the temple compound in Makabe-cho.
-It was made by Kubota Kichibei in 1824, and he was responsible for establishing the skills and techniques of the craft.
+The earliest confirmed Makabe stone lantern is housed in a temple compound in Makabe-cho.
+It was made by Kubota Kichibei in 1824, who is credited with establishing the skills and techniques of the craft.

-Special features of these lightly colored lanterns are their superb craftsmanship, the light touch of the beautiful carving and their sense of weightiness.
-They provide traditional Japanese gardens with an added quality and elegance, their special features being accentuated further by the moss which tends to grow on the stone.
-Apart from garden items, lanterns and other items are also made for use at shrines and temples.
+These lightly colored lanterns are characterized by their superb craftsmanship, including the light touch of the carving, and their sense of weightiness.
+Accentuated by the moss that tends to grow on them, these stone lanterns provide traditional Japanese gardens with an added quality and elegance.
+Items produced today include lanterns for garden, shrines and temples.

 How to make

-For carving the stones used for the laterns, traditional tools such as nomi hand chisels, koyasuke chiseling hammers and bishan bush hammers are used.
-First the design of the carving is drawn onto the stone in a step called “sumi-dashi” using a sashigane carpenters square.
-Next, traditional tools are used in the traditional steps of “nomikiri-shiage” chiseling, “bishan-shiage” bush hammering, and “tataki-shiage” hammering.
-Aside from the areas immediately above and below the hibukuro lantern area, mortise and tenon joints are chiseled into the various stone parts, and the lantern is assembled with great care to ensure its balance.
+The first step is sumi-dashi, in which the design is drawn onto the stone using a carpenter’s square.
+Next, various traditional tools, including nomi hand chisels, koyasuke chiseling hammers and bishan bush hammers, are used to fashion the parts of the lantern.
+Except for the areas immediately above and below the lightbox (hibukuro), mortise and tenon joints are chiseled into the various stone parts, and the lantern is assembled with great care to ensure its balance.